 Ski mountaineering in steep, icy terrain comes with its own unique gear requirements, and the best ski mountaineering pole on the market is the distinctive Black Diamond Carbon Whippet.
 Sold as a single pole, the Whippet has a strong following in the backcountry community for its stainless steel pick at the front of the grip for self-arresting should you fall in a precarious spot.
 And Black Diamond updated the design fairly recently by adding a quick-release screw on the top of the grip, which allows you to easily remove the metal pick and store it while descending.

 As with the other Black Diamond poles that made our list, the rest of the Whippet’s features are nicely thought out.
 Its two-piece construction is easy to adjust with the quality FlickLock Pro system, and it’s reasonably durable for a backcountry piece with a 14-millimeter aluminum upper and 12-millimeter carbon fiber lower (an all-aluminum Whippet is also offered for $150).
 Clearly, this is a specific tool for a certain type of skier—don’t even think about taking it to the resort—but the Carbon Whippet offers an unmatched level of security should you find yourself bootpacking up a sketchy ridgeline.
-And a final note: Black Diamond sells a couple of whippet attachments for $70, which can be screwed onto any of their poles with the WR (short for "Whippet Ready") designation.
+And a final note: Black Diamond sells a couple of whippet attachments for $70 to $80, which can be screwed onto any of their poles with the WR (short for "Whippet Ready") designation.

 See the Black Diamond Carbon Whippet